 4.3.
 Ability and willingness to participate in department, college, university and professional organization affairs.

-4.4 Unless indicated otherwise in the Statement of Mutual Expectations, ability or definite promise in research is necessary for reappointment as assistant professor.
+4.4 Unless indicated otherwise in the Statement of Faculty Responsibility, ability or definite promise in research is necessary for reappointment as assistant professor.

 5. Standards for Associate Professor with Tenure

-Recommendations for appointment or promotion to Associate Professor with tenure will be made in relation to the candidate’s responsibilities with regard to teaching, research and/or extension/engagement as documented in his/her letter of offer and Statement of Mutual Expectations.
-A successful recommendation will require the faculty member to provide clear evidence of having established a program of work in accordance with his/her individual appointment as outlined in the individual’s original letter of offer, and as described in the Statement of Mutual Expectations, Self-Assessment, and Plan for Faculty Development that the candidate has developed in conjunction with the department head.
+Recommendations for appointment or promotion to Associate Professor with tenure will be made in relation to the candidate’s responsibilities with regard to teaching, research and/or extension/engagement as documented in his/her letter of offer and Statement of Faculty Responsibility.
+A successful recommendation will require the faculty member to provide clear evidence of having established a program of work in accordance with his/her individual appointment as outlined in the individual’s original letter of offer, and as described in the Statement of Faculty Responsibility, Self-Assessment, and Plan for Faculty Development that the candidate has developed in conjunction with the department head.
 The candidate’s evidence must be documented in accordance with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.
 Clear evidence of the development of a national reputation in the field is expected.
 At a minimum, appointment to the Associate Professor level will require:

 5.1.
 Recognized ability and potential for distinction in teaching, independent research, extension and/or other scholarly activity that is germane to the faculty member’s appointment.
-Unless otherwise indicated in the Statement of Mutual Expectations, recognized ability and potential for distinction in independent research are necessary conditions for promotion to associate professor with tenure
+Unless otherwise indicated in the Statement of Faculty Responsibility, recognized ability and potential for distinction in independent research are necessary conditions for promotion to associate professor with tenure